 1,000GB x $0.12/GB = $120

-There are no egress costs for R2, so cost remains $168.09 for R2 and grows to $363.5 for GCS.
+There are no egress costs for R2, so the cost remains $168.09 for R2 and grows to $363.5 for GCS.

 Scenario 2: Archiving Large Volumes of Data

 R2 currently offers only a beta version of its Infrequent Access storage class.
-While this class is designed for less frequent access, it is not intended for archival storage and therefore does not provide the same level of cost efficiency for long-term archival as GCS’s Archive storage class.
+While this class is designed for less frequent access, it is not intended for archival storage and, therefore, does not provide the same level of cost efficiency for long-term archival as GCS’s Archive storage class.

 There are about 500,000 Class B Operations (GET requests) and 500 GB of data retrieved per month.